Parlament stopped financing fossil energies

 The Irish government doesn't want to finance fossil energies any more.
 In July 2018, the Parliament in Dublin ratified a law that commits the 8 billion euros state fund (Irish Strategic Investment Fund) to abandon its investments in coal, oil and gas over the next five years.
 This affects 318 million euros distributed to 150 companies throughout the world.

-32 per cent goal seems achievable
+32 per cent goal has been reached early

 Favourable conditions for wind energy

 The conditions in Ireland are favourable for producing much more wind energy in the future given the outstanding wind conditions and numerous potentially suitable sites.

 The Irish Sustainable Energy Authority estimates the overall potential capacity for wind energy in 2050 at 46 gigawatts in the Republic of Ireland.
 Of this, 16 gigawatts are onshore wind farms, and 30 gigawatts are offshore.
 By the end of 2019, around 4.1 gigawatts of onshore wind energy were connected to the grid in Ireland.

 ABO Wind in a good position

 ABO Wind Ireland Limited has already installed turbines in Glenough, Gortahile, Gibbet Hill, Cappawhite B and Clogheravaddy with a total of 95 megawatts.
 We also built a 220-kilovolt transformer station to connect the Glenough wind farm (32.5 megawatts) to the grid.
 The team in Dublin is currently working on further wind farms, some of which already have building permits and are to be constructed over the next few years.